When is the best time to migrate to Magento 2? A few years ago. The second best time for Magento migration is now!

 Magento 2 delivers a modern, scalable ecommerce solution for businesses of all sizes, and it offers unmatched flexibility and customizations.
 Compared to Magento 1, Magento 2 can process more orders per hour on the same hardware with faster server response times, which provides customers with a stress-free experience.

 By staying with Magento 1, you not only risk customer data, but you also lose your competitive edge because new features and innovations will only come out for Magento 2.

 According to a ServiceNow study, 57% of cyberattack victims reported that their breaches could’ve been prevented by installing an available patch.
 And 34% of those respondents were aware of the vulnerability before they were hacked.

-When June 2020 comes around, there will no longer be any official security patches for Magento 1.
-If you had mixed feelings before, it’s time to embrace change and execute Magento 1 to Magento 2 migration, because otherwise, you’ll be a sitting duck for hackers.
+Magento is no longer supporting any official security patches for Magento 1.
+If you had mixed feelings before, it’s time to embrace change, because otherwise, you’ll be a sitting duck for hackers.

 The latest Magento version comes supercharged with user-friendly, versatile features.
 Now that Adobe and Magento are working together, we’ll see closer integrations with marketing and sales platforms.